ignotaC/smallsoft/README.md

                  of CALL or RET.
 14. ualist - Program will output little list of user agents to stdout.
              You use it like this: ualist proxyip:proxyport > my_list.
-             It uses torsocks wget to download specific webpage.
-             Torsocks is kind of for not getting real IP banned.
+             It uses torsocks wget to download specific webpage Torsocks is only for not getting real IP banned.
              The page owner bans a lot so it's better to hide and you should not trust proxies.
              Anyway use getproxies and pass one of lister by it proxy ip port or use your own.
+             CRUCIAL: use https proxies.
              They will surely ban it after you use it.
              So open free proxies are best thing.
 Since they will die out in few days anyway.
              Program sleeps a bit and is slow.
 If you stop getting output